nibble0101/movie-app/README.md

 2. TV Shows and
 3. Personalities in the movie industry

-You can also search movies, TV shows and Personalities in the movie industry.
+You can also search movies, TV shows and Personalities.

 ## Data Source